 Owners and operators can use grounds and service management tools, expedite online bookings, track and manage suppliers, utilize management tools for records and inventory and update documents and manage projects in real time.

-And when time and money are of the essence—when are they not?—byondcloud’s free mapping tool fits the bill, providing benefits for owners, grounds staff, sales staff and the public.
+And when time and money are of the essence—when are they not?—byondcloud’s mapping tool MapMakr fits the bill, providing benefits for owners, grounds staff, sales staff and the public.

 A digitally-generated map can include all memorial locations—including graves, mausoleums and ash placements and can include special places of interest, such as historical or celebrity graves or architectural treasures (which can, in turn, lead to more foot traffic, more publicity and potentially more customers).